-310 4.1 Arctic geology and geophysics
+245 4.1 Arctic geology and geophysics

-Teaching about circum-Arctic geology and geophysics within a single lecture (typically 1.5 hours long with a 15 min break) is a challenging task, and was aided by the student cohorts having a good geoscience background from their undergraduate studies.
-A particular challenge was to capture the most relevant and up-to-date information about this vast topic, and to prepare the students for understanding other aspects of Arctic's structure and evolution during the rest of the course.
-In the first teaching year (2018), when the course was very short (10 days), the tour de force lecture presented what is known about the region's surface and sub-surface by reviewing latest knowledge and the key datasets used.
-A central role in this presentation was played by showing how an international Circum-Arctic mapping project gathered most of the updated information held by the Arctic nations (Norway, Russia, USA, Canada, Finland, Sweden, Denmark) for building geological, tectonic, and geophysical maps of the Arctic (Figure 4; Gaina et al., 2011; Petrov et al., 2021).
+Teaching about Circum-Arctic geology and geophysics in one lecture is a challenging task, although our student cohorts had a good geoscience background from their undergraduate studies.
+The challenge was to capture the most relevant and up to date information about this vast topic and to prepare the students for understanding other aspects of Arctic's structure and evolution during the rest of the course.
+In the first teaching year (2018), when the course was very short (10 days), the lecture presented, in a tour de force, what is known about the region's surface and sub-surface by reviewing latest knowledge and how it evolved in the recent time, of bathymetry and topography, geology and geophysics.
+A central role in this presentation was played by showing how an international Circum-Arctic mapping project gathered most of the updated information held by the Arctic nations (Norway, Russia, USA, Canada, Finland, Sweden, Denmark) for building geological, tectonic, and geophysical maps of the Arctic (Figure 3; Gaina et al., 2011; Petrov et al., 2021).
 The students learned that collecting geoscientific data in the Arctic is difficult and expensive, and wide collaboration with other countries and scientists is essential for advancing the knowledge of this remote region.

-The lecture also emphasized the important role of remote sensing data, especially satellite data (including gravity and magnetic anomalies), for deciphering the Arctic crustal and lithospheric structure.
-In addition, it presented the role of the upper and lower mantle and their heterogeneities in Arctic's tectonic and magmatic evolution, and how mantle structures could be identified using tomographic models obtained from seismological data.
-With a field excursion held later in the course, this foundational lecture briefly mentioned how new geophysical data contributes to refined tectonic models of Svalbard and surrounding Barents Sea.
+The lecture also emphasized the important role of remote sensing data, especially the satellite data, for deciphering the Arctic crustal and lithospheric structure.
+In addition, it presented the role of the upper and lower mantle and their heterogeneities in Arctic's tectonic and magmatic evolution and how mantle structures could be identified using tomographic models obtained from seismological data.
+As the course included field excursion in Svalbard, the lecture briefly mentioned how new geophysical data contributes to refined tectonic models of Svalbard and surrounding Barents Sea.

-The pedagogical approach for the course was modified for subsequent years (2019, 2022, 2023, 2024), when the course was offered for a longer period (6 weeks) and the students had more time to consult the recommended bibliography.
-The next iterations of the Arctic geology and geophysics lecture(s) explored the understanding of this region by presenting the main tectonic features according to their ages, from oldest (cratons) to the youngest (oceanic basins).
+We slightly changed our pedagogy for subsequent years (2019, 2022 and 2023), when the course was offered for a longer period (6 weeks) and the students had more time to consult the recommended bibliography.
+The "Arctic Geology and Geophysics Overview" lecture built the understanding of this region by presenting the main tectonic features according to their ages, from oldest (cratons) to the youngest (oceanic basins).
 Relevant methods for assessing their structure and ages, with an emphasis on geophysical methods, were presented and when possible, examples including Svalbard and surrounding regions were given.
-In a computer practical, the students were also introduced to the free application GeoMapApp (https://www.geomapapp.org; Ryan et al.,
+We made sure that the geological connections between land and sea and among various Arctic sub-

-2009) to display and analyse geoscientific datasets.
-We made sure that the geological connections between land and sea and among various Arctic sub-regions were presented in the regional (and even) global context, and that the latest published studies featured in the presentation, with many studies also included in the reading list.
-The lecture was usually wrapped up by informing the future Arctic scientists about work in progress, the need for future studies, and opportunities for student involvement in projects such as NOR-R-AM.
+270 regions were presented in the regional (and even) global context, and that the latest published studies were included or mentioned in the presentation.
+The lecture was usually wrapped up by informing the future Arctic scientists about work in progress, the need for future studies and opportunities for student involvement in projects such as NOR-R-AM.
 Because there were several guest lecturers in attendance throughout the course, the students had the opportunity to discuss and ask more detailed questions about active research and outstanding questions.

-Figure 4: Maps showing the a) Geology (Harrison et al., 2008) and Geophysics (Gaina et al., 2011) as b) gravity anomaly and c) magnetic anomaly of the Circum-Arctic region.
+Figure 3: Maps showing the a) Geology (Harrison et al., 2008) and Geophysics (Gaina et al., 2011) as b) gravity anomaly and c) magnetic anomaly of the Circum-Arctic region.
 The black circle shows Svalbard and the surrounding area.